 How do you live with tragedy?
 How do you return to your day-to-day life?
-Is there a way to forgive yourself after everything that’s happened to you?
+Is there a way to forgive yourself?
 To solve these and other mysteries, The Editor submerges himself in the letters of two mental patients from 19th century Russia.
-Through Estelle, a survivor of sexual assualt with a Machiavellian view of others, and Sonia, a young and neglected lesbian overrun with anxiety and sensitivity, he gains a new perspective on life.
+Through Estelle, a survivor of sexual assault with a Machiavellian view of others, and Sonia, a young and neglected lesbian overrun with anxiety and sensitivity, he gains a new perspective on life.
 New questions begin to emerge.
 Who is Mr. Moloch?
 What caused the tragedy in Saint Francis Women’s Asylum?
 And why is everyone so desperate to ignore what happened to Imperial Russia?
 The answers might be enough to overwhelm him.

-"Introspective and deeply psychological, D.A.
+Introspective and deeply psychological, D.A.
 Simants’s debut novel pays homage to resilience in moments of great mental torment.
 Inspired by the author’s own experiences with schizophrenia and abuse, Mostly Melancholy is an ambitious tribute to reflection and forgiveness.

-"Praise for Mostly Melancholy:
+Praise for Mostly Melancholy:

 You can get it here:

-Power of the Storm, Beauty
+Power of the Storm, Beauty, a mess

 "In this response to our July prompt, D.A.
 Simants creates a new word to describe a perpetrator’s act of weakening and causing harm.
 Although the word shares a root with 'vulnerable,' Simants skillfully adjusts the perspective of this meaning of weakness and pain to encourage our readers to view it not as an inherent trait or experience of the person experiencing violence, but instead an active harm pushed on the survivor.
 Simants is able to address the experience of blame that survivors encounter, and remind readers that trauma isn’t their fault — and freedom from blame is part of what leads to healing."